-Fixed wireless access architecture provides “last mile” connectivity with improved bandwidth, speed, and latency in 5G coverage areas
+Fixed wireless access architecture provides 'last mile' connectivity with improved bandwidth, speed, and latency in 5G coverage areas

 Although wired providers continue to make impressive gains in building out high-speed broadband services with improved reach, consumers and businesses in many locations still lack access to the level of Internet performance needed to stay connected in an increasingly virtual world.
 Many enterprises have heard that fixed wireless access can help, but they're also asking, "What IS fixed wireless access?"

-Fixed wireless access (FWA) technology seeks to close this digital divide by bridging gaps in wired coverage and supporting the ability to expeditiously stand up connections to sites.
+Fixed wireless access (FWA) technology seeks to close the digital divide by bridging gaps in wired coverage and supporting the ability to expeditiously stand up connections to sites.
 In fact, the number of FWA connections is expected to climb from 100 million in 2022 to 230 million in 2027, with 5G fixed wireless access accounting for nearly half of those total connections.

 What is fixed wireless access?